Crook Hall: History

 They studied under the guidance of Thomas Eyre, one of the former professors, John Lingard, the future historian and John Daniel, the president of Douai at its suppression.
 After ten years Crook Hall proved inadequate and in 1804 Bishop William Gibson began the building of Ushaw College at nearby Ushaw Moor, to which the college transferred in 1808.

 The local village of Crookhall developed as coal and iron ore deposits were exploited.
 The hall was purchased by the Consett Iron Company in 1877 and demolished circa 1900.
+There was an avenue of beech trees which led from Delves Lane to Crook Hall.
+In 1890 it was noted that very few of the trees remained, the last falling in 1885.
+A row of beech still existed on either side of the fishpond in front of the hall which was described as "ruined".